By MARK AMBROGI

 INDIANAPOLIS (AP) — Devin Booker scored 35 points, Deandre Ayton had 27 points and 12 rebounds and the NBA-leading Phoenix Suns beat the Indiana Pacers 112-94 on Friday night.

-Chris Paul added 12 points and nine assists for Phoenix, and Cam Payne had 11 points and five assists.
-The Suns finished the first half of the season 32-9, their second-best record in franchise history through 41 games.
+Chris Paul added 12 points and nine assist for Phoenix, and Cam Payne had 11 points and five assists.
+The Suns finished the first half of the season 32-9, their second-best record in franchise history through the first 41 games.

-Justin Holiday scored 25 points for Indiana, hitting seven 3s, Caris LeVert had 20, and Domantas Sabonis added 14 points and 14 rebounds.
+Justin Holiday scored 25 points for Indiana, Caris LeVert had 20, and Domantas Sabonis added 14 points and 14 rebounds.
 The Pacers have lost three in a row and nine of 10.

 Pacers: Jeremy Lamb was sidelined with a sore left knee. … Malcolm Brogdon, who played 17 minutes Wednesday night in a loss to Boston, was out with a sore right Achilles.
 The game against Boston was his first since Dec.
 21 because of the Achilles injury. … Chris Duarte returned after missing the previous two games because of the birth of his daughter.